aurae-runtime/aurae/README.md

 Aurae executes functions over gRPC against a daemon called `auraed` which is memory safe runtime of the project.
 The daemons can be networked together to form a mesh.

-Application teams and Infrastructure teams use the name language and standard library to manage their daily tasks.
+Application teams and Infrastructure teams use the same language and standard library to manage their daily tasks.

 ```TypeScript
 #!/usr/bin/env aurae